What's The Income Requirement for Supplemental Security Income?

 = $516.50.
 This is the amount you will see on your benefits check.

-If you have questions about what counts as income and how your benefits are calculated, contact the Social Security Administration online or by calling 1-800-772-1213.
-A representative can discuss your specific claim.
+If you have questions about what counts as income and how your benefits are calculated, contact the Coye Law Firm to discuss your claim.